World Cup leaves Brazil costly stadiums, poor public transport

 The huge sums spent on the stadiums helped fuel massive street protests last year by Brazilians fed up with poor public services and corrupt politicians.
 They said the money would have been better spent on hospitals, schools and public transport.

-The anti-World Cup movement has vowed to stage new protests nationwide aimed at disrupting the 32-nation soccer tournament.
+The anti-World Cup movement has vowed to stage new protests nationwide aimed at disrupting the 32-nation football tournament.

 HALF-BAKED PROJECTS